Vero Beach Art Club

 Vero Beach Art Club artist Karen Leffel-Massengill designed the artwork and painted it with Mary Ellen Koser and her committee.
 The Hibiscus mural is painted on the six foot high block wall along SR60 by the RR tracks to help bring art into public places.
 Vero Beach is known as "Hibiscus City" so this is a fitting tribute.
 The wall is so brightly colored you can't help but notice the beautiful flowers as you drive by.
 See the map at the bottom for the exact location.

 Unfortunately our wall had graffiti painted on it in 2017.
-Thanks to Art Club member and artist, Carol Makris has just finished restoring the hibiscus mural on SR 60 (January 2018) and Don Smith Paint & Decorating for donating the paint.
+Thanks go out to Art Club member and artist, Carol Makris, who restored the Hibiscus Mural on SR 60 (January 2018) and to Don Smith Paint & Decorating for donating the paint.

 Vero Beach Art Club artist Karen Leffel-Massengill studied Hibiscus flowers in detail before painting the wall by the Old Diesel Plant.
 It is adorned with large Hibiscus flowers that run all the way around the wall.